AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/annotations.md

 `BLOCKER`|If this test fails, the customer is completely blocked from purchasing a product.
 `CRITICAL`|This is a serious problem impacting conversion, or affecting the operation of the store.
 `MAJOR`|Store conversion rate is reduced owing to this issue.
 For example, something is broken or missing that impacts checkout frequency or cart volume.
-`AVERAGE`|A fault on the storefront that can negatively impact conversion rate (like UI errors or omissions), or problems with Magento admin functionality.
+`AVERAGE`|A fault on the storefront that can negatively impact conversion rate (like UI errors or omissions), or problems with Admin functionality.
 `MINOR`|An application or configuration fault that has no impact on conversion rate.

 ### skip